Risk Factors Dashboard

 HTS Patents

-We have extensive patents and patents pending covering applications of HTS wire, such as HTS fault current limiting technology including our fault current limiting cable, HTS rotating machines and ship protection systems.
+In addition to HTS wire patents, we have extensive patents and patents pending covering applications of HTS wire, such as HTS fault current limiting technology including our fault current limiting cable, HTS rotating machines and ship protection systems.
+Our HTS application patents will begin to expire in 2027, with the latest set to expire in 2038.
 Since the superconductor rotating machine and the fault current limiting cable applications are relatively new, we believe that we have a particularly strong patent position in these areas.
 At present, we believe we have the world’s broadest and most fundamental patent position in superconductor rotating machines technology.
 We have also filed a series of patents on our concept for our proprietary fault current limiting technology.
 However, there can be no assurance that that these patents will be sufficient to assure our freedom of action in these fields without further licensing from others.
 See Part I, Item 1A, “Risk Factors,” for more information regarding the status of the commercialization of our Amperium wire products.

 Wind Patents